zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Move out of your comfort zone.
-You can only grow if you are willing to feel awkward and uncomfortable when you try something new."
+> "If you do not push the boundaries, you will never know where they are."
 >
-> — Brian Tracy
+> — T.S.
+Eliot
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch